gaw1990/phase-0/week-2/imgs/design-reflection.md

 [Reflection 2.3](http://youtu.be/mKe6tYPwnNM)

-## Intro to Design and Site Planning Reflection Prompt
+## --Intro to Design and Site Planning Reflection Prompt--

 What are the 6 Phases of Web Design?